JackMcKill/CP3407-Project/Documentation/Database.md

 ## Local database storage

 ### Room Library
 Our app uses an SQLite database to provide local persistent storage.
-We are using the [The Room Persistence Library](https://developer.android.com/training/data-storage/room), which provides an abstraction layer over SQLite.
+We are using [The Room Persistence Library](https://developer.android.com/training/data-storage/room), which provides an abstraction layer over SQLite.
 Room provides the following benefits:
 * Compile-time verification of SQL queries
 * Convenience annotations that minimize repetitive and error-prone boilerplate code
 * Streamlined database migration paths